aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendComponentSamples/README.md

 Another option is to deploy the AWS Fargate sample component that deploys an AWS Fargate service with an Application Load Balancer, and use Node.js on the server side.
 It leverages the [aws-verify-jwt package](https://github.com/awslabs/aws-jwt-verify) to verify the JWT tokens received from the backend, and sets and gets player data in a DynamoDB table in the same way as the Serverless sample component.
 You can optionally use this Fargate component as your test integration point within the game engines

-To deploy the component, run the following commands
+To deploy the component, follow the _Preliminary Setup_, and then run the following commands
 1. Make sure you have __Docker running__ before you open the terminal, as the deployment process creates a Docker image
 2. `cd ..` to return to the root and `cd BackendComponentSamples` to navigate to samples
 3. `npm install` to install CDK app dependencies